New Orleans Massacre of 1866: Reaction

 The national reaction to the New Orleans riot, coupled with the earlier Memphis riots of 1866, was one of heightened concern about the current Reconstruction strategy and desire for a change of leadership.
 In the 1866 midterm elections, the Republican Party increased their majority further, ultimately gaining 77% of the seats in Congress.
 This enabled them to overturn any veto by Democratic President Andrew Johnson, who was opposed to granting equal rights to freedmen.
-In both houses of Congress, the faction known as the "Radical Republicans" prevailed and imposed much harsher terms of Reconstruction on the states of the former Confederacy.
+In both houses of Congress, the faction known as the Radical Republicans prevailed and imposed much harsher terms of Reconstruction on the states of the former Confederacy.

 On March 2, 1867, the First Reconstruction Act was passed – over President Johnson's veto – to provide for more federal control in the South.
 Military districts were created to govern the region until violence could be suppressed and a more democratic political system established.
 Ex-Confederate soldiers and leaders, most of whom were white supporters of the Democratic Party, were temporarily disenfranchised, and the right of suffrage was to be enforced for free people of color.
 Under the act, Louisiana was assigned to the Fifth Military District, commanded by Philip Sheridan.
-On assuming command of the district, the general had announced his intention to avoid the wholesale removal of civil officials unless the authorities failed "to carry out the provisions of the law or impeded reorganization".
+On assuming command of the district, Sheridan had announced his intention to avoid the wholesale removal of civil officials unless the authorities failed "to carry out the provisions of the law or impeded reorganization".
 However, he soon decided that a number of officials had to go.
 Displeased with the civil authorities' handling of the New Orleans riot the previous summer and their failure to bring the perpetrators to justice, Sheridan dismissed Mayor Monroe, State Attorney General Herron, and Judge Edmund Abell from office and replaced them with Republicans whom he believed would faithfully execute their duties.
 He also removed an aide to the New Orleans police chief for intimidating black voters and annulled a law designed to prevent former federal soldiers from serving on the New Orleans police force, stipulating that in the future one-half of the policemen be Union Army veterans.

-The editorial department of Harper's Weekly held that President Johnson tacitly approved the massacre by signaling that he would not use federal power to interfere in ex-Confederate paramilitary action:
+The editorial department of Harper's Weekly held that Johnson tacitly approved the massacre by signaling that he would not use federal power to interfere in ex-Confederate paramilitary action: